 “As an adult online learner, being the sole person responsible for your education, it helps to hear others who have done it, especially from people who may be 10 or 20 classes ahead of you, it encourages you,” Jade says.
 “It’s great to have that extra person to lean on, whatever your academic endeavors may be.”

-Now that the group has a full leadership team in place, the leaders expect even more future opportunities to engage with members and further their mission.
+The group has a full leadership team in place, and the leaders hope for even more future opportunities to engage with members and further their mission.

 The Global Black Community Club joined forces with CHAMPS peer mentoring to network on an even greater scale.
 CHAMPS hosted the club as a guest so they could spread more awareness and interact with other students outside the club.
 Additional networking opportunities will begin to emerge as the club matures and grows.